Streamlining sign-ups to boost completion & satisfaction

 Website Design

-Summit Learning is struggling to take on new clients because of the site's overall user experience, causing it to lose business.
+Summit Learning is struggling to take on new clients because of the onboarding experience.

 Platform Audit